In addition to speaking and PLD engagements (see Events & Speaking), I have several other initiatives under way, or coming up in the near future.

 I am regularly working with the amazing Kia Aroha College staff, delivering ongoing modules and workshop sessions around critical pedagogy and culturally sustaining practice.

-I am also working with a group of Y11-13 Kia Aroha College "Warrior Researchers" who are presenting their research as Keynote Speakers at the NZARE Conference in November.
-Their Youth Participatory Action Research (YPAR) topic is investigating the impact of racism on their lives
+I am also working with a group of Y11-13 Kia Aroha College "Warrior Researchers" who are presented their research as Keynote Speakers at the NZARE Conference in November.
+Their Youth Participatory Action Research (YPAR) topic is investigating the impact of racism on their lives.

 Principal/Senior Leadership Appraisal and Mentoring

 I am really enjoying my connection with principal and senior leadership appraisal and mentoring - some well established, others newer, and some in the pipeline.
 My commitment to myself was to only work with principals and schools who were intent on strengthening and supporting critical, culturally sustaining pedagogy and leadership in their schools, and I'm privileged to being able to interact with this group of principals and, in some of the schools, their senior leadership teams who are certainly committed to this goal.

 I am working on a long-term contract with Manurewa High School to develop cultural identity indicators for Year 9 Māori and Samoan students and working towards the school’s strategic goal of improving cultural identity.